-Jean Stein, the editor of Edie, has worked as an editor for a number of magazines, including The Paris Review and Esquire, when it was under the direction of the near-legendary magazine editor Clay Felker.
+Jean Stein, the editor of Edie, worked as an editor for a number of magazines, including The Paris Review and Esquire, when it was under the direction of the near-legendary magazine editor Clay Felker.
 In the 1960s, she moved to Washington, D.C. where, through her husband, attorney William Vanden Heuvel, she became interested in the political career of Robert F. Kennedy.
 Following his assassination, she completed her first book, an oral history of his life entitled American Journey.
 In 1990, she became the editor of the literary journal Grand Street.
-She has two daughters: Wendy, an actress, and Katrina, the editor-in-chief of The Nation.
+She had two daughters: Wendy, an actress, and Katrina, the editor-in-chief of The Nation.
+She died in 2017.